d-ks/gym_torcs_kai/README.md

   - max_dist : float. the maximum distance in one race.
   - targ_speed : float. the target speed to adjust.

+## Note

+- The default parameters are set to values for the course "A-Speedway" (length: 1908.32m).
+Check the TORCS race settings (Launch "torcs" > Race > Practice > Configure Race: "A-Speedway" is in "Oval Tracks") in advance.
+- By disabling the drawing of driving, you can accelerate training.
+Launch "torcs" > Race > Practice> Configure Race > Accept > Accept > Change "Display" entry to "results only". "normal" enables the drawing.

 ## History
 - 2019.11. : beta version **"v0"** released
 - 2019.12. : fixed some bugs